LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Methodology

-However, this simple approach severely under-utilizes the number of convolutional kernels.
+This simple approach still severely under-utilizes the number of convolutional kernels.
 Consider a situation where we have 256 convolutional kernels.
 To push one 3-channel image forward, we only use three kernels.
-As a result, the other 253 kernels are set so that they do not contribute.
+As a result, the other 253 kernels do not contribute.
 With this in mind, we propose the use of multiple, separate identity mapping sets.
-Each set requires three kernels, and following this, we can have $\lfloor 256/3 \rfloor = 85$ separate identity mapping sets, each corresponding to a different set of three convolutional kernels.
-Each of these separate identity mapping sets is then used as a different model and is sent to different clients.
+Each set requires three kernels (number of input channels), and following this, we have $\lfloor \frac{N}{3} \rfloor$ separate identity mapping sets, where $N$ is the total number of convolutional kernels.
+These separate identity mapping sets, each corresponding to a different set of three convolutional kernels, are then used in different models and are sent to different clients.